HieraMix: A Hierarchical MLP-Mixer for Large-Scale Traffic Forecasting: Experiments

 \subsection{Efficiency Analysis}

 In this section, we evaluate \name and baselines in terms of performance and efficiency, and present results on MAE and the total training time on the GBA dataset.
-As shown in Figure.~\ref{fig:efficiency}, \name significantly outperforms linear baselines and even surpasses SOTA transformer-based models (e.g., EiFormer).
-Meanwhile, \name maintains efficiency comparable to mainstream scalable models (e.g., RPMixer, TSMixer).
+As shown in Figure~\ref{fig:efficiency}, \name significantly outperforms linear baselines and even surpasses SOTA transformer-based models (e.g., PatchSTG, Eiformer).
+Meanwhile, \name maintains efficiency comparable to mainstream scalable models (e.g., RPMixer, LSTNN).
 This demonstrates that \name balances performance and efficiency, offering excellent scalability on large-scale datasets.
-Additionally, we report the specific training and inference costs in Appendix.~\ref{sec:AppendB}.

 Further, we analyze the computational cost of \name.
 Specifically, the mixing operation mainly consists of two linear transformations with a time complexity of $O(dhNT)$.
 Generating adaptive transformation weights incurs a complexity of $O(MdhNT)$, and applying these weights for linear transformations adds another $O(dhNT)$.
 Consequently, the total complexity is $O(LKMdhNT)$, where $L$ and $K$ represent the number of ST mixing blocks and region scales, respectively.
 This linear complexity with respect to $N$ ensures scalability for large-scale spatiotemporal prediction.